Hot Honey Chicken Meatballs

 Directions

-2Add the ground chicken and use a fork or your fingers to gently mix everything until combined.
-For the most tender meatballs, try your best not to over mix.
+2Add the ground chicken, and use a fork or your fingers to gently mix everything until combined.
+Try not to overmix for the most tender meatballs.

-2Place the meatballs down into the hot oil and cook until they are cooked through, the outsides are browned, and they register 165°F in the middle on an instant-read thermometer; about 15 minutes.
+5Place the meatballs in the hot oil and cook until they are cooked through, the outsides are browned, and they register 165°F in the middle on an instant-read thermometer, about 15 minutes.
 Depending on the shape or size of the pot, this might need to be done in two batches.

 Adam and Joanne's Tips

-• Depending on the store, ground chicken is sold in 1 pound or 1 ¼ pound packages.
-You can use either in this recipe without any changes.
-If you have 1 ¼ pounds of chicken, you will have a few extra meatballs.
+• Ground chicken: You can buy ground chicken in 1 pound or 1 ¼ pound packages.
+Use either in this recipe without any changes.
+You will have a few extra meatballs if you have 1 ¼ pounds of chicken.

-• Baked meatballs: Heat the oven to 425°F and line a baking sheet with parchment paper, foil, or a silicone baking mat.
-Place formed meatballs onto the baking sheet, leaving a little space in between each meatball.
+• Baked meatballs: Heat the oven to 425°F and line a baking sheet with parchment paper, foil, or a silicone mat.
+Place formed meatballs onto the baking sheet, leaving a little space between each meatball.
 Lightly spray the top of the meatballs with cooking spray or brush with oil.
-Bake until they are cooked through, the outsides are browned, and they register 165°F in the middle on an instant-read thermometer, about 20 minutes.
+Bake until golden brown, and they register 165°F in the middle on an instant-read thermometer, about 20 minutes.

 Nutrition Per Serving Serving Size 3 meatballs (3 of 18 total) / Calories 246 calories / Total Fat 15.4g / Saturated Fat 4.6g / Cholesterol 104.7mg / Sodium 612mg / Carbohydrate 10.8g / Dietary Fiber 0.7g / Total Sugars 3.5g / Protein 16.9g